-Early Dismissals: To provide our students with the best level of education quality, the HEI-Los Angeles schedules regular faculty meetings for professional development.
+Early Dismissals: To provide our students with the best level of education quality, the HEI- Los Angeles schedules regular faculty meetings for professional development.
 Students will be notified by the School Calendar or notices during class.

-Holidays: There are no classes on the following holidays: New Year's Day, Presidents' Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Thanksgiving Day (2 days), and Christmas Day.
+Holidays: There are no classes on the following holidays: New Year's Day, Presidents' Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day (2 days), and Christmas Day.

-Extreme weather policy: When it snows 4 inches or more school closes automatically, but directors might exercise caution depending on severity of weather condition to close school before that limit is reached.
+Extreme weather policy: directors might exercise caution depending on severity of weather condition to close school.
 Hurricanes and other natural disasters may cause classes to be cancelled.
-Please, check your student portal, our Facebook, and website page for announcements.
+Please, check your Student Portal, our Facebook, and website page for announcements.